alanhc/alanhc/README.md

 > Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships. - Linus Torvalds

-> do the right thing, even when it’s not easy.
+> Do the right thing, even when it’s not easy.